genius-dev65/ragbot/README.md

    ```

 3. Set up your environment variables:
-   - Create a `.env` file in the project root
-   - Add the following variables:
+   - For local development, create a `.env` file in the project root and add the following variables:
      ```
      OPENAI_API_KEY=your_openai_api_key
      LANGCHAIN_TRACING_V2=your_langchain_tracing_v2
      LANGCHAIN_ENDPOINT=your_langchain_endpoint
      LANGCHAIN_API_KEY=your_langchain_api_key
      ```
+   - For Streamlit Cloud deployment, you'll add these as secrets (see Deployment section).

 ## Usage